Fraud Blocker

 Pigeon Rocks Beirut Lebanon

-The seaside promenade is called Avenue de Paris but is known as the Corniche.
-The Pigeon’s Rock can be seen from the Corniche but you can come in via one of the lower parts of the cliffs where there are many entrances and caves.
+The seaside promenade, called Avenue de Paris, is also known as the Corniche.
+The Pigeon’s Rock can be seen from the Corniche, but you can come in via one of the lower parts of the cliffs, where there are many entrances and caves.
 They are stuck in the sea, about forty meters away, and seem to form natural, timeless arches.
-I advise you to go see them during the day, you come back at sunset which is incredible to see how the sea swallows the sun.
+I advise you to see them during the day.
+You come back at sunset, and seeing how the sea swallows the sun is incredible.

 Click for location